SpeechChain-LK/ASR-SL-Sinhala/README.md

 ## 🙏 Acknowledgments

+- **Keshan** for providing the [Large Sinhala ASR Training Dataset](https://www.kaggle.com/datasets/keshan/large-sinhala-asr-training-dataset/data) on Kaggle
 - OpenAI for the Whisper architecture
 - Hugging Face for the Transformers library
 - The Sinhala speech recognition research community
 - Contributors to Sinhala language processing tools
+- Kaggle community for hosting and maintaining the dataset

 ## 📧 Contact